-Evolutionary algorithms [15] are a class of stochastic optimization algorithms whose use in design optimization problems is well established by now [16].

-These algorithms are inspired by principles of evolutionary biology and make use of a population of individuals -- each individual representing a specific design - to search the design space for the optimum solution.
+Evolutionary algorithms [14] are a class of stochastic optimization algorithms whose use in design optimization problems is well established by now [15].
+These algorithms are inspired by principles of evolutionary biology and make use of a population of individuals-each individual representing a specific design-to search the design space for the optimum solution.
 Typical operators applied during evolutionary optimization are selection to direct the search to promising regions of the search space, recombination to combine promising features of known solutions, and mutation to introduce some random changes of the solutions.

-In our approach to aerodynamic design optimization, we use a special variant of evolutionary algorithms namely an evolution strategy (ES) with covariance matrix adaptation (CMA) [17].
+In our approach to aerodynamic design optimization, we use a special variant of evolutionary algorithms, namely, an evolution strategy (ES) with covariance matrix adaptation (CMA) [16].
 The basic idea of CMA-ES is to make maximum use of the information contained in the search history for a self-adaptation of the search direction that is defined in terms of the covariance matrix of a normal distribution from which new tentative solutions or individuals are drawn.
-Thereby the population size is decoupled from the dimension of the search space.
+Thereby, the population size is decoupled from the dimension of the search space.

-Especially the latter feature is indispensable in aerodynamic design optimization which in general is characterized by a fundamental conflict: on the one hand the design space easily becomes relatively high-dimensional.
-As a consequence a large number of different designs have to be evaluated during optimization.
-On the other hand, however, the evaluations typically involve CFD based flow analyses and thus are highly challenging tasks with respect to the necessary computational resources as well as with respect to the time requirements.
+Especially the latter feature is indispensable in aerodynamic design optimization, which, in general, is characterized by a fundamental conflict: On the one hand, the design space easily becomes relatively high dimensional.
+As a consequence, a large number of different designs have to be evaluated during optimization.
+On the other hand, however, the evaluations typically involve computational fluid dynamics (CFD) based flow analyses and are thus highly challenging tasks with respect to the necessary computational resources as well as with respect to the time requirements.
 As a result, only a limited number of evaluations can be afforded.